Please re-read my initial comments about boot size and lace tightness, as that will fix 98-99% of all people who have trouble skating.

 If blisters break, then follow standard first aid advice: e.g., as with any open sore, wash and disinfect them, and perhaps use antibiotics, before covering them with something sterile.

 Cover the area with something so blisters don't reform or get worse.
-I use Band-Aids (or other brand sterile adhesive strips).
+I used to use Band-Aids (or other brand sterile adhesive strips).
 You can wrap a little sports gauze instead.
 Someone on skatingforums.com wrote that she had used "a non-woven, hypo-allergenic [medical] adhesive tape that used to be called Hypofix.
 It is a thin, papery tape that comes in different widths.
 Because it is thin, it doesn't cause her problems with bulk, but protects the area."
 Many people use gel pads, such as those made by Silipose.

 Bunions, which are sideways bends in the feet around the toes, are more controversial in how they form.
 But one common theory is that there is excess pressure on the sides of the toes, where there should be little or none.